Film Ratings: 2784

 3/60: Average [general rating]

-2/40: Pretty bad, but with some redeeming characteristics
+2/40: Pretty bad, maybe some redeeming characteristics

 1/20: Terrible; not worth watching ever again